 What can I do to help myself?

-Postnatal depression usually gets better in time, although it may take up to a year.
-Where you feel you can, ask for and accept help from those around you.
-Love, practical and emotional support from family, friends and community can be vital in helping you to cope.
+Postnatal depression usually gets better with time, although it may take up to a year.
+When you feel you can, ask for and accept help from those around you – love, practical support and emotional support from family, friends and community can be vital in helping you to cope.

 Meet other parents